L3MON4D3/LuaSnip/README.md

 - Regex-Trigger
 - Autotriggered Snippets
 - Fast
-- Parse [LSP-Style](https://microsoft.github.io/language-server-protocol/specification#snippet_syntax) Snippets (Does not, however, support Regex-Transformations)
+- Parse [LSP-Style](https://microsoft.github.io/language-server-protocol/specification#snippet_syntax) Snippets either directly in lua, as a vscode package or a snipmate snippet collection.
 - Expand LSP-Snippets with [nvim-compe](https://github.com/hrsh7th/nvim-compe) (or its' successor, [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (requires [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip)))
 - Snippet history (jump back into older snippets)
+- Resolve filetype at the cursor using Treesitter

 # Drawbacks
 - Snippets that make use of the entire functionality of this plugin have to be defined in Lua (but 95% of snippets can be written in lsp-syntax).
+- The LSP-parser does not support Regex-Transformations.

 # Requirements
 Neovim >= 0.5 (extmarks)